 Customers of any corporate entity need to feel valued.
 Take for example how in April 1985 Coca Cola launched their “New Coke”.
 Customers had an affection, affiliation and loyalty to the original tasting recipe and simply didn’t like the new taste.
 Management in their wisdom decided that the “New Coke” was better tasting stating that market testing clearly showed that customers preferred the new taste.
 In fact customers didn’t like the new taste at all leading to loyal customers boycotting the brand.
 Customers simply stopped purchasing the “New Coke”.
 Management tried in vain to change their customers tastes but it backfired costing them millions of dollars in lost sales because their customers felt betrayed.
 The trust was fractured.
 Eventually the new product was pulled from shelves and the old recipe restored some three months later and a costly lesson learned.

 Having worked with companies that have suffered negative media and catastrophic damage to brand and reputation the question is this: Is it possible for the banks, finance and insurance industries to win or earn that trust back?
 The short answer is YES but it needs a structured, coordinated and empathetic approach.
-Banks can’t simply say “sorry we made a mistake” and expect past indiscretions or unethical behaviour to be forgotten and swept aside.
+Banks can’t simply say “sorry we made a mistake” and expect past indiscretions or unethical behavior to be forgotten and swept aside.
 That’s like saying, “Trust me” and expecting customers to blindly accept your word after being misled and betrayed.
 I note that on the National Australia Bank’s website they state; “You can trust our experts to understand your needs and help you make the most of your money”.
 I also notice another banking commercial airing at the moment stating; “It’s not about the money”.
 Blind statements about trust need to be supported with action and substance.
 Customers need to know that they will be given what they are promised and it is legal and ethical.

 So what can the banking, financial and insurance sectors and other corporations do to win the trust of their customers or to win back the trust that may be been broken and betrayed?
-Here are three approaches from a total of 6 that I use when working with corporates that have had their brand irrevocably damaged.
+Here are three approaches from a total of 6 that I use when working with corporate that have had their brand irrevocably damaged.

 1. Learn from previous mistakes and identify what they are.